MBauer83/NuNNERY/README.md

 Every projects needs a punny name - coming up with one *has* to be at least 30% of the development budget.
 In lieu of an actual budget, I spent about 5 minutes on this name.
 Yes, it shows...
 I know. ;)

 ## Purpose - Scope - Progress
 NuNNERY is currently a script which implements a fully-connected neural network with mini-batch backpropagation-learning for MNIST-classification from scratch.
-It is intended for purposes of demonstration and learning.
+It is intended for purposes of demonstration, learning, and experimentation.
 Production-grade performance is not within scope.

 In the next iteration, NuNNERY will become a fully typed, extensible and testable solution in mixed-paradigm programming (object-oriented with functional and imperative programming used within methods).
 It will demonstrate how to apply principles of Domain-Driven-Design and *SOLID* programming to python 3.
 Additionally, it will feature live-presentation of the learning progress using matplotlib's pyplot.
 TKinter will be used for interactive drawing of the network's input after training and testing.